Zeruxe/Python_Solutions/README.md

 # Python_Solutions
 Just a Repo to keep track of Exercises from Leetcode,Codeforces,Udge,Kattis etc..
-This repo will be only for python exercises so far
+This repo will be only for python exercises so far but soluitions in more lanugages will be added Eventually.